aaronchan73/moodify/README.md

 ## How we built it

 For our front-end, we used React and Tailwind CSS for a smooth coding experience when creating the web application.
-For our back-end, we used the Spotify API to retrieve recommended songs, which can be stored in Firebase's NoSQL database Firestore.
+For our back-end, we used the Spotify API and Axios to retrieve recommended songs, which can be stored in Firebase's NoSQL database Firestore.

 ## Challenges we ran into